Chicago Film Critics Association Awards 2024

 The 37th Chicago Film Critics Association Awards were presented to recognize the best in film of 2024.
 The nominations were announced on December 10, 2024.
 The Brutalist received the most nominations with nine, followed by The Substance with seven.
-Meanwhile, Anora, Nickel Boys and Wicked each received six nominations.
+Furthermore, Anora, Nickel Boys and Wicked each received six nominations.

-The winners were subsequently announced on December 11, 2024.
+The winners were announced on December 11, 2024.
 Nickel Boys won the most awards with four wins, including three for RaMell Ross—namely Best Director and Best Adapted Screenplay (the latter along with co-writer Joslyn Barnes).
-However, The Brutalist won Best Film, as well as Best Actor for Adrien Brody.
+The Brutalist, however, won Best Film, as well as Best Actor for Adrien Brody.
 A Real Pain also received two: Best Supporting Actor (Kieran Culkin) and Best Original Screenplay (Jesse Eisenberg).
 Best Actress went to Marianne Jean-Baptiste (Hard Truths), while Best Supporting Actress went to Natasha Lyonne (His Three Daughters).